ileskaa/ileskaa/README.md

 My threehouse profile:
 ## Python
-Librairies I've used the most:
+#### Librairies I've used the most:
 - Pandas and Numpy for data manipulation
 - Matplotlib and Seaborn for data visualization
-- scikit-learn for linear regressions, random forests, k-nearest neighbors, support vector machines
+- scikit-learn for linear regressions, random forests, k-nearest neighbors, and support vector machines
 - what I'm currently learning: TensorFlow for neural networks

+#### Certifications
 ## VBA
 In the context of my work as internal auditor in the financial sector, I've written several many scripts incorporating the following:
 - folder drilldowns